apiontek/wp-73k/README.md

 3. Run `composer install`
 4. Run `npm install`
 5. Set environment variables for BrowserSyncPlugin to the domain/ports you need (see `webpack.config.js` for variables needed).
-6. Run `npm start` to begin development server.
+6. Run `npm watch` to start webpack watching ot output updated assets.

 ## Webpack
 The theme uses Webpack as its bundler with ES6 modules for JavaScript files.